Phantom Breaker: Battle Grounds: Plot

 In Phantom Breaker: Battle Grounds players play as chibi versions of Mikoto, Waka, Itsuki and Yuzuha as they fight against large groups of enemies.
 Their friend, Nagi, has been captured by Phantom and the girls must go through hordes of Phantom's minions to try and rescue her, with each one having unique encounters and dialogue with the enemies.

-Ports
+Development and release

+Phantom Breaker: Battle Grounds was developed by Mages.

 A PlayStation Vita version was released on March 13, 2014 in Japan.
 The game was released in Europe on July 30, 2014 and North America on August 12, 2014.
 It is the first Vita game released worldwide by 5pb., and, according to producer Masaki Sakari, involved a number of hurdles relating to regional certification.
 A Windows port was later announced, which would be published by Degica and was released on January 23, 2015.
 An enhanced port for the PlayStation 4, entitled Phantom Breaker: Battle Grounds Overdrive had also been announced and was released on July 21, 2015.
 A Nintendo Switch port of Overdrive was released on December 7, 2017, adding in additional content not found in previous versions, but lacking the online functionality of the original.